linux-tks/linux-tks.github.io/about.md

 ## How can I contribute?

+Are you a developer, and do you have time to help?
 You can find the source code on [GitHub](https://github.com/linux-tks/tks).
+Take a look a the open issues and send-in your pull requests!

+Want to say a big thanks?
+Please consider donating using the link below, in the page footer.